falcosecurity/falco-website/content/en/docs/install-operate/running/index.md

 ## Docker {#docker}

+To learn how to run Falco from a container in a Kubernetes setting, checkout the [Deployment](/docs/install-operate/deployment/) guide next.

 {{% pageinfo color="primary" %}}

 Even using container images, Falco needs kernel headers installed on the host as prerequisite to correctly build the driver (the [kernel module](/docs/event-sources/drivers/#kernel-module) or the [eBPF probe](/docs/event-sources/drivers/#ebpf-probe)) on the fly.
 This step is not needed when a prebuilt driver is already available.